mackthompson16/World-Order-Forecast/README.md

 - Build a boolean mask (K,50) for inputs; use masked loss.
 - Only generate loss on targets actually present in the 30y horizon.

-## Validation Strategy
+## Validation
 ![Empire Composite Standing - Projected 30 years](src/results/trajectory_dnk_index_spaghetti.png)
-- Current candidate to exclude: denmark
-- walk forward, regression based evaluation
+- Walk forward, regression based evaluation
 - Percent of deltas with correct sign at each year gives the final accuracy